AT A GLANCE: QUICK RATINGS

 A key feature of the Vivofit 4 is the use of a removable coincell battery – no more messing about with charging cables.

-When the battery is depleted either self change the CR1632 battery yourself (easily done) or pay a jeweller to do it for you.
-This review of the Vivofit 4 has been brought to you by Tristan Haskins aka CardioCritic
+When the battery is depleted either change the CR1632 battery yourself (easily done) or pay a jeweller to do it for you.
+This Garmin Vivofit 4 review has been brought to you by Tristan Haskins aka CardioCritic

 Who Is It For?